 Depending on what loan provider you chose, the down payment on your loan can be anywhere between 2.25% to 20% of the total amount.
 Save money regularly so you have this amount ready when the time to get your loan draws near.
 This will only make it easier for you as a first time home-buyer.

 Try setting up regular deposits to your savings accounts, or drawing up budgets to make sure you’ll have the right amount ready in time.
 There are also services that can help you get a loan for your home, even if you’re only able to manage a small down payment.
+You could consider a SoFi loan to help you get to that final viable stage with your down payment.

 2. Have the right documents ready